wdawson/okta.github.io/_source/_posts/2019-02-25-basics-of-javascript-generators.md

 tweets:
 - "Build your first JavaScript Generator and find out what you can do with them! →"
 - "JavaScript Generators!
 Uh...
 What are they good for?
 We've got you covered.
 (Say it again) <3"
-- "Let @leebrandt show you how to build your first JavaScript Generator (and explain why they’re cool)! →"
+- "Let @leebrandt show you how to build your first JavaScript Generator (and explain why they're cool)! →"
 image: blog/featured/okta-node-skew.jpg
 ---